 - Access Network Discovery & Selection Policy (ANDSP): It is used by the UE for selecting non-3GPP accesses network.

 - UE Route Selection Policy (URSP): This policy is used by the UE to determine how to route outgoing traffic.
-Traffic can be routed to an established PDU Session, can be offloaded to non-3GPP access outside a PDU Session, or can trigger the establishment of a new PDU Session
+Traffic can be routed to an established PDU Session, can be offloaded to non-3GPP access outside a PDU Session, or can trigger the establishment of a new PDU Session.

+- V2X Policy (V2XP): This policy provides configuration parameters to the UE for V2X communication over PC5 reference point or over PC5 reference point or both.
+V2X Policies are defined in TS 23.287 [28].